Honesty (Billy Joel song): Background and composition

-Reception
+Release and critical reception

-While reviewing 52nd Street Stephen Thomas Erlewine of the website AllMusic noted that "Honesty" was one of Joel's best songs.
+While reviewing 52nd Street, Stephen Thomas Erlewine of the website AllMusic noted that "Honesty" was one of Joel's best songs.
 Timothy White of Billboard magazine called the song a pensive pop hit.
 Billboard also said of it that "The melody Is catchy and Joel's vocal evokes much warmth and feeling."
-Cash Box called it "a provocative and melodic ballad full of words and meanings" with "emphatic" piano chording and drumming and said that "background strings sweeten the emotion."
-Record World called it "a big ballad featuring Joel's sensitive vocals and piano style."
+Cash Box called it "a provocative and melodic ballad full of words and meanings" with "emphatic" piano chording and drumming and said that "background strings sweeten the emotion".
+Record World called it "a big ballad featuring Joel's sensitive vocals and piano style".
 Paul Evans wrote in the Rolling Stone Album Guide that "The sweet music of 'Honesty' is sabotaged by trite lyrics".
 The Phoenix's Michael Lawson noted that the song was "well suited for middle-of-the-road tastes".
 According to Ken Bielen, "'Honesty' is a plea for truth, not only in romantic relationships but also from the politicians who affect our lives."
 Adam Graham of MTV News described the song as a "big ballad".
 The song was nominated in the category for Song of the Year at the 22nd Grammy Awards held on February 27, 1980.

 "Honesty" peaked at number 16 on the Canadian Singles Chart.
 On July 28, 1979, the song debuted at number 31 on the Dutch Top 40 which later become its peak position.
 The next week, the song fell seven positions placing at number thirty eight.
 However, on August 11, 1979, "Honesty" charted at number 35 before falling out of the chart the next week.
 In New Zealand, "Honesty" debuted at number 47, on June 10, 1979, and later peaked at number 38.
 After its peak position, the song fell out of the chart.
 On the Billboard Hot 100 chart in the US, the song peaked at number 24.
 In May 2009, Joel's version was certified gold by Recording Industry Association of Japan for ringtone download sales of over 100,000 units.
 It saw its greatest chart peak in France, going all the way to Number 1, spending eight weeks in that position.
 It ranked as the 10th biggest French hit of the 1970s, and as of 2018, the 90th biggest French hit of all time.

+The song was also included on South Korean and Japanese edition of Joel's 1985 compilation Greatest Hits Volume 2 as one of the bonus tracks.
+The song wasn't included on any of Joel's US released compilation packages; however, it appears on the Dutch edition as well as the aforementioned Japanese edition of Greatest Hits Volume 2, instead of "Don't Ask Me Why" (1980).